Art of Writing Conclusion Section to your Research Paper

 Remember, most researchers read your abstract and conclusion and decide whether add it to their reference or not.
 If they add it to their reference then it will increase your citation score.
 You can refer to my blog post on increasing the citation score of your research paper.

-Here are some examples from the computer science domain that demonstrate how to provide suggestions for future work in the conclusion section of a research paper:
+Here are some examples that demonstrate how to provide suggestions for future work in the conclusion section of a research paper:

 Example 1: Suggestions for future work in a study of machine learning algorithms Suppose you conducted a study on machine learning algorithms with the goal of improving their accuracy and efficiency.
 In the conclusion section of your research paper, you could provide suggestions for future work, such as exploring the effectiveness of the algorithms on larger datasets, or investigating the impact of different input parameters on the performance of the algorithms.
 You could also suggest potential applications for the algorithms in other domains, such as healthcare or finance.